adambard/learnxinyminutes-docs/julia.html.markdown

     #                0x000000000000557b)
 end

-# Also let the cat go first
+# Also let the cat go first.
 fight(c::Cat, l::Lion) = println("The cat beats the Lion")

 # This warning is because it's unclear which fight will be called in: